Optical Design and Electro-Optics Integration in AR System Development

 1. Define key parameters derived from the user’s needs

 2. Form optical concepts that combine non-imaging and imaging aspects (with interfaces to other disciplines).
-Teamwork is crucial at this stage and this is what makes the difference in finding optimal optical systems concepts that refer to all the key parameters.
+Teamwork is crucial at this stage, and this is what makes the difference in finding optimal optical systems concepts that refer to all the key parameters.

 3. Perform trade-off between the concepts according to the combined key parameters.

-4. Continue the development of optical system with a continuous feedback between imaging and non-imaging designers, including optical design and display unit design.
+4. Continue the development of optical system with continuous feedback between imaging and non-imaging designers, including optical design and display unit design.

 At first look, this process seems to take more time and requires more resources than the traditional process.
 However, in the long run, going through this process minimizes the projects risks.
 Usually, there is no redesign in this approach and the overall resources and development time is more efficient.
 Moreover, this approach produces the optimal working point for the system solution.
 This means, that the same performances are met with higher production yield, lower production cost, and wider optical manufacturers range.

 This approach also provides the tools to the project management that can help them coordinate the development progress more efficiently and accurately:

 · They can decide at an early stage, whether to continue system development using the current available display technology or wait for technology to be more mature.